What is the purpose of Lent?

 Many denominations use it as a time of repentance and preparation.

-Traditions evolved over the years and generally use these forty days as times of fasting, contemplation, or specific devotions focused on Jesus and his ministry.
+Traditions evolved over the years.
+Forty days were set aside as a time of fasting, contemplation, or specific devotions focused on Jesus and his ministry.

 We honor Good Friday with a Tenebrae service at our church.